favzqn/garden/content/dad-jokes.md

   - dad jokes
 ---

-To be a [[Kaffah]] father and husband, I should prepare dad jokes for my future wife and children.
+To be a [[kaffah]] father and husband, I should prepare dad jokes for my future wife and children.
 So I collect these jokes from the internet, like from the FB group called 'Menjadi Bapack-Bapack: Bagian Pengantar' and from other sources.
 Maybe you will need this too 😄

 - Who makes the best jamu for headaches? — Ibu Profen.
 - Dulu ayah kuliah dua jurusan: malem ngambil Komputer siangnya di Hukum.